RonanAbherve/stream-network_beta/README.md

 # stream-network_beta
 Code to test the methodology of the paper:

 Calibration of groundwater seepage against the spatial distribution of the stream network to assess catchment-scale hydraulic properties (Abhervé et al., 2023)

-Pqper accepted in Hydrology and Earth System Sciences
+Paper accepted in Hydrology and Earth System Sciences

 Author: Ronan Abhervé